qwer-1234-q/UNSWMATH3411/README.md

 Term: Term 3

-More information will upload later.
+More coding will upload later.

+Some files may still have some errors.
+Fixed later.

 ##Description
 ******************************
-Questions.py can access mostly py files and does not need to click others.
+Questions.py can access mostly py files.
+You do not need to click others.

 ####Exam:
 * Questions.py